Accessing data in Amazon S3

 Option 1: Accessing Data via Web Console

-Consumer's can easily access the data using the web console link to view and download the data.
+Consumers can easily access the data using the web console link to view and download the data.

 1. Select the Web console tab in the access dialog.

-2. Copy the AWS Web Console link icon and send to your customer.
+2. Copy the AWS Web Console link icon and send it to your customer.
 They will be prompted to log in to their AWS console if they are not already.

-Option 2: Accessing Data via Command line
+Option 2: Accessing Data via Command Line

 Using the AWS command-line tool, consumers can list, copy, and sync the contents of the data transfer in Amazon S3.
-Bobsled provides out of the box list, copy, and sync commands tailored to the data consumer's bucket.
+Bobsled provides out-of-the-box list, copy, and sync commands tailored to the data consumer's bucket.

 TIP: